rukletsov/swap-mouse-buttons/README.md

 # Summary
 --------------------------------------------------------------------------------
 SwapMouseButtons is a small cross-platform utility that swaps left and right mouse buttons.
-It can be useful for ambidextrous users and people who learn handling mouse with either hand.
+It can be useful for ambidextrous users and people who learn handling how to handle the mouse with either hand.

 # Dependencies
 --------------------------------------------------------------------------------
-On Windows the application uses WinAPI, that means only "windows.h" and standard system libraries are required to build and run the application.
+On Windows the application uses WinAPI, that means only `windows.h` and standard system libraries are required to build and run the application.

 On Linux there are slightly more dependencies.
 This is because the mouse button mapping is managed not by the kernel, but in the X Window System.
 The application should actually work on an arbitrary Unix, where the following is available: